dlanza1/ExDeMon/doc/developers-guide.md

 Any component can override the config() method.
 Properties parameter will contain only the corresponding configuration for the component.

-### Store for stateful components
+### State for stateful components

-Analysis and notificators may need to keep some historical data.
-If so, implemented component can implement the interface ch.cern.spark.metrics.store.HasStore.
+Defined metrics, analysis and notificators may need to keep some historical data.
+If so, the component can implement the interface ch.cern.spark.status.HasState.

-The save() method must return an object which implemeants the interface Store and contains only the data that needs to be stored.
+The save() method must return an object which implemeants the interface StateValue and contains only the data that needs to be stored.

-The load() method receives the previous saved store.
+The load() method receives the previous saved status.

-Data contained in Store will be serialized and may thousands of these are stored.
-Taking into account that, the Store should contain as less data as possible.
+Data contained in Status will be serialized and may thousands of these are stored.
+Taking into account that, the Status should contain as less data as possible.

 ### Properties source